 that I might cut off those who hate me.

-even to the Lord, but he didn’t answer them.
+even to the Lord, but he did not answer them.

 43 Then I beat them as small as the dust of the earth.

-I crushed them as the mire of the streets, and spread them abroad.
+I crushed them like the mire of the streets, and spread them abroad.

-44 You also have delivered me from the strivings of my people.
+44 You also have delivered me from the striving of my people.

 You have kept me to be the head of the nations.

 A people whom I have not known will serve me.